Frequently Asked Questions

 Q: What classes will I take as an Honors student, and are they more difficult than other classes?

-Q: Will Honors Program courses be like Honors courses I took in high school?
+Q: Will Wood Honors College courses be like Honors courses I took in high school?

 A: There is usually a significant difference between high school and college Honors courses.
 In many high schools, Honors courses are just the normal courses “made harder” with extra readings, extra assignments, and extra hard grading of students.
 But at college, Honors courses are specially “enriched” courses, not normal courses made “harder,” and grading standards are usually the same as in normal college courses.
 Honors courses strive to avoid the boring lectures/passive learning approach to education.
 They provide the informal, small class environment that encourages discussion and debate on important topics.

-Additionally, the Honors Program offers several unique seminars every year.
+Additionally, the Wood Honors College offers several unique seminars every year.
 Recent seminar topics have included “The World of Piracy,” “Viruses and History,” and “Coaster Quest.”
 These courses are designed to be interdisciplinary and are often team-taught by several professors from different academic disciplines.
 Many Honors seminars include a research or travel component.
-Students in “The World of Piracy” seminar travelled to Bermuda to study at the Maritime Museum there.
+Students in “The World of Piracy” seminar traveled to Bermuda to study at the Maritime Museum there.

 Q: What are the main benefits of taking Honors classes instead of regular classes?